 Discover Victoria's road riding paradise on a cycling trip across the High Country.
-Pick a place, any place and be guaranteed myriad road riding opportunities, from mountain climbs and undulating loops to adrenaline-charged mountain descents and audax challenges.
+Pick a place, any place and be guaranteed myriad road riding opportunities, from mountain climbs and undulating loops to adrenaline-charged mountain descents and effortless valley roads.
 Stunning vistas, quiet country roads, helpful locals and a non-stop events calendar – the High Country has it all.

-Leave the city in your wake and revel in the cool mountain air during the summer months or soak up the sun during blue sky days in the winter time.
+Leave the city in your wake and revel in the cool mountain air during the summer months or soak up the sun during blue sky days in the valleys over winter.
 After the race, share riding secrets with the locals and learn why so many call this spectacular region home.

 And that's just the beginning.
-Once you're off your bike there's a plethora of farm gates, village cafes, award-winning wineries and restaurants dotted along every route to tempt the taste buds and recharge for the next challenge.
+Once you're off your bike there's a plethora of great coffee in village cafes, award-winning wineries, craft breweries and restaurants dotted along every route to tempt the taste buds and recharge for the next challenge.

 Favourite local road rides

 Want to ride the routes the locals do?
 Here's a list of some of the best.
-For full details pop into the Visitor Information Centre or the local bike shop on arrival.
+For full details, visit the Ride High Country website or the local bike shop on arrival.

 Buckland Valley and back (Bright) 45km

-Ride along flat to undulating roads past vineyards and orchards on this picturesque ride suitable for beginners.
+Ride along flat to undulating quiet roads where you'll be lucky to see a tractor, let alone a car.
+Pass vineyards and orchards on this picturesque ride suitable for beginners.

 The Cellar Door Loop (Rutherglen)